- Combination skin is generally oily on the nose and forehead (the T-zone) and dry on the cheeks.

 Benzoyl peroxide fights acne by increasing cell turnover in the skin and killing acne-causing bacteria.
 However, its tendency to dry out skin make it unsuitable for daily use in a face wash for combination skin.

-Alcohol is a common ingredient in face wash that is too drying to be used on combination skin.
-It should be especially avoided in the winter when your skin is drier.
+Alcohol is a common ingredient in face washes that is too drying to be used on combination skin.
+It should especially be avoided in the winter when your skin is drier.

 How to Use Face Wash for Combination Skin

-Face wash can be used once or twice a day on combination skin.
-Many people prefer to thoroughly cleanse with a facial wash in the evening that removes makeup, oil and accumulated grime from the day.
-If necessary, finish off this deep cleansing with a toner targeted at any oily areas such as the t-zone.
+A face wash can be used once or twice a day on combination skin.
+Many people prefer to thoroughly cleanse with a facial wash in the evening to remove makeup, oil and accumulated grime from the day.
+If necessary, finish off this deep cleansing with a toner targeted at any oily areas such as the T-zone.

-In the morning, you can simply splash water on your face or, if your skin feels greasy, wash with a face wash again.
-Once your face is clean, always follow up with a sunscreen to prevent accumulating sun damage such as fine lines and dark spots.
+In the morning, you can simply splash water on your face or, if your skin feels greasy, use a face wash.
+Once your face is clean, always follow with a sunscreen to prevent accumulating sun damage such as fine lines and dark spots.

-You may find you need to use face wash twice a day in the summer and only once in the winter.
-If twice-daily use is too drying for your face, try only using face wash in the evening.
+You may find you need to use a face wash twice a day in the summer and only once in the winter.
+If twice-daily use is too drying for your face, limit use to evening only.